 Seke is classified within the Tamangic branch of the Sino-Tibetan language family, and is thus related to the Tamang, Gurung, Thakali, and Chantyal languages.
-(Seke has sometimes classified as a dialect of Thakali.)
+(Seke has sometimes classified, due to resemblances, as a dialect of Thakali.)
 Because the region where Seke is spoken bridges Nepal and Tibet and Seke speakers live surrounded by Mustangi people, Seke seems to have had more contact with Tibetan languages than the other Tamangic languages.

 Furthermore, like other minority languages of the region, Seke has long been in contact with the Indo-Aryan language Nepali, which is Nepal’s official language and is presently used in village schools.
-Due to this contact — which has taken place largely over the last two centuries and increasingly in recent years — as well as socio-economic pressures, the vast majority of Seke speakers are now also fluent in Nepali.
-Many in this highly mulitlingual region also speak Tibetan, and older Seke speakers are likewise very familiar with the neighboring Mustanig (Loke).
+Due to this contact — which has taken place largely over the last two centuries and increasingly in recent years — as well as socio-economic pressures, the vast majority of Seke speakers are now also fluent in, and shifting to Nepali.
+Many in this highly mulitlingual region also speak Tibetan, and older Seke speakers are likewise very familiar with neighboring Loke/Baragaon.

 The existing scholarship on Seke is limited to a phonological sketch of the three Seke dialects, a brief grammatical sketch of the Tangbe dialect, and some work on Seke motion verbs by the Japanese linguist Isao Honda.
 Other related research includes a 1996 grammatical sketch of the northern (Marpha) variety of Thakali by German linguist Stefan Georg.
 Ramble 2008 is an extensive history and ethnography of one Seke-speaking village, with much relevant lexical material.

 Like related languages, Seke exhibits verb-final word order, ergative alignment, and evidential marking.